9hafidz6/main1/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for your Duke application.

-4. Use the command prompt and navigate to the path where the application is downloaded
+4. Use the command prompt and navigate to the path where the application is downloaded `cd ../FILEPATH`

 5. run the command `java -jar v1.3` , application will then be executed

    ![UI]( https://github.com/AY1920S1-CS2113-T14-2/main1/blob/master/docs/images/Ui.png )